 Soft on the inside, with a crispy coating, avocado fries are the perfect snack or quick appetizer.
-To be honest, it wasn’t until this past weekend that I had ever tried avocado fries or even heard of them.
 What is it?
-It’s basically a breaded and deep fried slice of avocado, served like a large, hand cut french fry or potato wedge.
+Avocado fries are breaded and deep-fried slices of avocado served like a large, hand-cut french fry or potato wedge.

 - 2 avocados, sliced into thin wedges and peels removed

 - 1 1/2 cups breadcrumbs (or panko crumbs)

 Ginger soy sauce

 - 1/4 cup low sodium soy sauce

 - 1 teaspoon ground (or fresh grated) ginger